- Home

 Treating side effects

-- Grades 1–2: Your doctor will tell you how to manage mild to moderate side effects (grades 1–2).
+Your doctor will talk to you about how to manage mild to moderate side effects.
 For example, you may be given a moisturising cream to treat a skin rash.

-If side effects become too severe, you may have to stop immunotherapy permanently.
-In this case, the immunotherapy that you have already received may have “trained” your immune system to recognise cancer cells, so you may continue to benefit.
+If side effects become severe, you may have to stop checkpoint inhibitor therapy permanently.
+Even so, you may continue to benefit from the therapy that you have already received because it may have “trained” your immune system to recognise cancer cells.

-Although there is a risk of severe side effects, it may be reassuring to know that many people experience only mild side effects.
+Although there is a risk of severe side effects, many people experience only mild side effects.

-If you have had immunotherapy, it is important to check with your cancer specialist before having vaccinations, including for flu or COVID-19.
+If you have had checkpoint inhibitor therapy, it’s important to speak with your cancer specialist before having vaccinations, including for flu or COVID-19.

 → READ MORE: Other types of immunotherapy